MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/enable-instant-visibility-protection-and-governance-actions-for-your-apps.md

 -   For the console:

      104.42.231.28

+- For each app that you want to connect with the Cloud App Security API integration, we recommend creating an admin service account dedicated to Cloud App Security.

 > [!NOTE]
 >  To get updates when URLs and IP addresses are changed, subscribe to the RSS as explained in: [Office 365 URLs and IP address ranges](https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2).